 Selous Impala Camp is a very special place to stay.
 The accommodation is comfortable, the standard of guiding is very high and the ambiance is very friendly, with an excellent level of service.

 The camp has just a handful of comfortable tents, which are set on high wooden decking and offer magnificent views of the river and forest beyond from private verandas.
 Furnished in a colonial style, they each feature a bedroom, a dressing room, a safe and an en suite bathroom with a shower and flush toilet.
 A double zipped entrance keeps out insects, as well as roll down canvas on the windows.
 The tents have double or twin beds, and there are two Family Tents which share a veranda.

-Selous Impala Camp is in a great location for exploring Selous and its remarkable wildlife.
-Situated within the game reserve, the camp's proximity to the river allows for fantastic boat safaris to take place in the late afternoon.
+Selous Impala Camp is in a great location for exploring Nyerere National Park and its remarkable wildlife.
+Situated within the national park, the camp's proximity to the river allows for fantastic boat safaris to take place in the late afternoon.

 Food and drink

 Breakfast consists of a continental buffet, with the option to have a hot breakfast cooked to order.
 Guests may also opt to have breakfast out in the bush if planning to go out for an earlier game drive, which makes for a very special experience.
 The food here is of a very high standard and private set menu dinners are served in various locations throughout your stay.
 On two nights a week you can enjoy a traditional Swahili barbecue, which is a great opportunity to try some of the local cuisine.

 Children aged eight years and over are welcome to stay at Selous Impala Camp, but only those aged 16 and over can take part in the walking safaris.
 The two Family Tents can accommodate up to six people comfortably.